riyachaleria/tic-tac-toe-saga/README.md

 This project is currently not licensed for reuse.
 Please do not copy, distribute, or modify without explicit permission.
+Note: This program auto-generates `score.txt`, `history.txt`, and `history_archive.txt` files on first use.
+These files are local to your system and are not shared publicly or stored in this repository.
 Author
 RIYA CHALERIA ❤️